Frequently Asked Questions

 -

 Unless the facility is overhauled or repowered, it will be decommissioned.
-Under the Oregon Energy Facility Siting Council (EFSC), every wind, solar, or battery storage project must comply with the Council’s standard for Retirement and Financial Assurance (OAR 345-022-0050).
+Under EFSC, every wind, solar, or battery storage project must comply with the Council’s standard for Retirement and Financial Assurance (OAR 345-022-0050).
 This rule requires:

 A mandatory decommissioning plan submitted as part of the site certificate, describing how equipment will be removed, how the site will be restored, and how materials will be recycled or disposed of.